xpxchxcx/SpeakEase/README.md

 ```

 3. [Fork](https://github.com/xpxchxcx/SpeakEase/fork) or clone this repository to access the source code.

+### Physical set-up

+4. Prepare the physical environment.
+Some recommendations for setting up prior to deploying SpeakEase include:

+- Place the video-capturing device on a level surface at a suitable distance away from the user(s).
+Ideally, the video should capture the **full body of the user(s) presenting**.
+- Capture the video against a monotone surface such as a wall or a green screen, if possible.
+- The body of each presenter should face the camera directly at all times, if possible.
+Avoid turning to the side as this will mess with the detection algorithm.

+### Deployment

-Navigate to the root directory in the terminal and run
+5. Navigate to the root directory in the terminal and run

 ```
 [Windows] bash program_flow.bat
 [MacOS/Linux] sh program_flow.sh
 ```

-While the video feed window is displayed during the execution of the program, simply press the `q` key to terminate the video.
+The program will start by capturing a live video feed without additional analytics.
+Execute your presentation attempt during this window.
+Once complete, press the `q` key to terminate the recording.

+The program will then automatically open PeekingDuck viewer to output the result of the processed video.
+Use the scaling controls to fit the resultant video to the display window and use the horizontal scroller to analyse each frame.

 ## Acknowledgements